 Vicki’s Definition of Art Journaling

-We all know what “art” is and we know what a “journal” is, so it follows that a literal definition of an art journal is the visual representation thoughts and ideas.
+We all know what “art” is and we know what a “journal” is, so it follows that a literal definition of an art journal is the visual representation of those thoughts and ideas.
 And that leads to some questions.

 So, an art journal must contain text of some sort?